Gisela Robledo

-Gisela Robledo Gil (born 13 May 2003) is a Colombian professional footballer who plays as a midfielder for UDG Tenerife and the Colombia women's national team.
+Gisela Robledo Gil (born 13 May 2003) is a Colombian professional footballer who plays as a midfielder for Corinthians and the Colombia women's national team.

 Club career

 After playing in her native Colombia for América de Cali and Santa Fe, Robledo joined Spanish club UDG Tenerife in December 2021.

 International career

 Robledo made her senior debut for Colombia on 9 November 2019.